Blake Shelton Taking Steps To Have Gwen’s Sons Follow In His Country Music Footsteps?

 A source told Hollywood Life that Shelton has been giving Kingston guitar lessons, which could translate to a career in country music someday.
 Shelton, of course, is not going behind anyone’s back and wouldn’t do anything with the boys without Stefani and her ex-husband Gavin Rossdale’s approval.

-“[Shelton] loves hanging out with Gwen’s boys, he’s especially close to Kingston, who he’s currently teaching guitar too,” the insider shared.
+“[Shelton] loves hanging out with Gwen’s boys, he’s especially close to Kingston, who he’s currently teaching guitar to,” the insider shared.
 “Blake’s careful not to step on Gavin [Rossdale’s] toes, he doesn’t try to be their dad, but he’s always there for the boys if they want or need anything.”

 Fortunately, all three of Stefani’s boys enjoy spending time with Blake Shelton too.
 The insider claims that Kingston, Zuma, and Apollo adore their mom’s boyfriend and are starting to mimic his style.
 Last month, the sons were spotted rocking flannel shirts that looked like they came right out of Shelton’s wardrobe.
 They even donned blue jeans and some cowboy boots, completing their country look.